 - In the bath: Add magnesium chloride flakes to a bath for a relaxing soak.
 Make sure to use magnesium chloride flakes and not magnesium sulfate (found in regular Epsom salt).
 Magnesium chloride is much more effective in smaller amounts as a detoxifier and electrolyte replenisher and will even aid the digestive process by balancing hydrochloric acid levels in the gut;

-- As an oil or gel: Transdermal application of magnesium oil or gel on the skin, and especially around the breast and colon area, can be very effective in getting the mineral into the system quickly.
+- As an oil or gel: Transdermal application of magnesium oil or gel on the skin, especially around the breast and colon area, can be very effective in getting the mineral into the system quickly.
 Taking the time to apply magnesium transdermally can also be a very calming process;

-- As a supplement: I prefer magnesium glycinate or magnesium in liposomal form.
+- As a supplement: I prefer magnesium or magnesium in liposomal form.
 In these forms, the mineral is better able to be absorbed in your digestive system and is also less irritating to the gut; There is a blood test that you can order through your physician – RBC magnesium.
 This is a good indicator to see if you are deficient in magnesium.

-- As an enema: According to Sircus, some individuals have used as small amount of magnesium chloride flakes (1-2 teaspoons) in clean, filtered water as an enema in order to flood the body with healthy magnesium quickly.
+- As an enema: According to Sircus, some individuals have used a small amount of magnesium chloride flakes (1-2 teaspoons) in clean, filtered water as an enema in order to flood the body with healthy magnesium quickly.
 This method will bypass the digestive system altogether and go straight into the bloodstream.

 Don’t wait until your doctor tells you about magnesium to take action.
 For Breast Cancer prevention, choose healthy habits that do not deplete your magnesium levels now; daily alcohol consumption, for instance, will deplete your magnesium levels while raising your Breast Cancer risk by 30%.

 In addition, transdermal and internal magnesium supplementation in the ways I have discussed above is absolutely vital if you are on a healing journey with Breast Cancer or Breast Cancer prevention.
-Use it in supplement, oil, gel and bath flake form liberally.
-Not only will you be giving your body the healing advantage, but transdermal magnesium therapy can also be a very calming way to practice deep self-nurturing and self-care as well that can add tremendously to your healing.
+Use it in supplement, oil, gel, and bath flake form liberally.
+Not only will you be giving your body the healing advantage, but transdermal magnesium therapy can also be a very calming way to practice deep self-nurturing and self-care as well which can add tremendously to your healing.